Who is your agent?

 I periodically sign copies of my books through Mysterious Galaxy bookstore, and you can even get them personalized when you pre order a new book.
 To see if they have any in stock, I recommend giving them a call.

 Are your books available in other countries?

 Yes!
 I recommend clicking here to check out where each of my books are currently available.
 So far, my books are published in the United States, United Kingdom, Australia, Canada, Russia, Spain, Latin America, Germany France, and Bulgaria.

 How do you get an agent?

 By cold querying!
 The traditional way to get an agent is by writing a manuscript, revising it until your eyes bleed, and then creating a query letter.
 You email that query letter and requested sample pages to an agent, then cross your fingers and hope for the best.
 A great way to find information out about agents is by visiting agency sites and MSWL to see what books they’re looking for.
 Also, a great way to start is by looking in the acknowledgments of similar books to yours and seeing who the author’s agent is.

 What is a query?

-The one piece of advice I find myself giving over and over about queries are to make sure the stakes are there.
+The one piece of advice I find myself giving over and over about queries is to make sure the stakes are there.
 Unlike a synopsis, you’re not telling everything that happens.
 The info you want is: who is your mc (main character), what do they want, who/what is stopping them from getting it, and what doesn’t happen if they get it?